+Béatrice Martinet is a lawyer at the Paris and California bars, with more than 10 years of experience in each of these jurisdictions.
 Béatrice Martinet’s practice focuses primarily on intellectual property litigation, arbitration and transactional work for clients in a wide range of industries, including technology, software, publishing, pharmaceutical, entertainment, cosmetics, fashion, and the food and beverage sector.

 Ms. Martinet has particular expertise in assisting trademark owners and online platforms in connection with e-commerce, Internet intermediary liability issues, privacy issues, and related intellectual property and information technology matters.

-Ms. Martinet graduated with honors from the University of Paris II (France) and Libera Università Degli Studi Sociali (Rome, Italy) and continues to collaborate with Stanford University as a Transatlantic Technology Law Forum (TTLF) Fellow.
+Ms. Martinet graduated with honors from the University of Paris Pantheon Assas (France) and Libera Università Degli Studi Sociali (Rome, Italy) and continues to collaborate with Stanford University as a Transatlantic Technology Law Forum (TTLF) Fellow.
 Her TTLF thesis, “Internet Intermediaries’ Liability for Copyright and Trademark Infringement: Reconciling the US and EU approaches” is posted at the Stanford Law School site.

 Ms. Martinet’s native languages are French and Italian; she is fluent in English, and conversant in Spanish as well.